 Rice (Oryza sativa) is a major food crop of India, covering the large area in the country.
 India has the largest area of 45 million ha with production of 122 mMT which ranks second in production next to China and contributing 25% of global production of total food grain production and continues to play a vital role in the national food grain supply and the total food grain production in India which accounts for 308.65 million tonnes (Anonymous, 2021).

 It is also most important staple food for more than half of the global population (Kulagod et al., 2011).
-It is the source for dietary energy for 17 countries in Asia and the Pacific, 9 countries in North and South America and 8 countries in Africa.
-(FAO, 2004).
+It is the source for dietary energy for 17 countries in Asia and the Pacific, 9 countries in North and South America and 8 countries in Africa (FAO, 2004).
 But the rice production is limited by both biotic and abiotic stresses of which insect pests alone causes about 25 per cent losses (Kattiet al., 2019).
 Nearly 300 species of insect pests damage at different stages and among them only 23 species cause notable damage (Pasalu and Katti, 2006).
 Among the sucking pests, there are two species of planthoppers that infest rice crop and cause severe damage.
 The brown planthopper(BPH), Nilaparvatalugens (Stal) and whitebacked planthopper (WBPH), Sogatellafurcifera (Horvath).
 These pests occur in rainfed and in irrigated wetland environments.
 It is also seen in areas with continuous submerged conditions in the field, high shade, and humidity.
 Closed canopy of the rice plants, densely seeded crops, excessive use of nitrogen, and early season insecticide spraying also favours insect development.

 Nymphs and adults of planthoppers cause the direct damage to the crop.
 These pest sucks the sap from the phloem and xylem.
 Under favourable conditions they multiply very fast.
 The feeding damage caused by planthoppers results in the yellowing of the plants.
 At high population density, hopperburn or complete drying of the plants is observed.
 At this level, crop loss may be 100%.
 Abiotic factors such as temperature, relative humidity and prevailing wind direction determine the severity of incidence and spread of BPH.Lot of research efforts need to be put to understand and quantify the basic ecological factors that are responsible for survival, multiplication and perpetuation of the insect throughout the rice growing regions.
 The other reason being brown planthopper (BPH) and white backed planthopper (WBPH) are known for their resistance to commonly used insecticides including the neonicotinoids.
 In view of this an experiment is planned to evaluate new chemical molecule at various concentrations to know the efficacy in reducing the brown planthopper (BPH) and white backed planthopper (WBPH) populations.